 When you are not deemed as a regular employee, for instance, freelance contracting, you are not entitled to a minimum wage in the regular sense.
 As a result, it is the onus of the worker to hash out an agreement that works practically for both parties.
 The amount you get must equal the minimum wage equivalent for the time taken on the task.

-In piecework, the individual completing the projects effectively operates as its own business.
+In piecework, the individual completing the projects effectively operates as their own business.
 A business is not entitled to a minimum wage, and neither is a worker making money in this manner.
 If this applies to you, be sure to take your time in negotiations to ensure that you are at least making the equivalent of minimum wage, especially since time is such an important factor.

 Check out the pros and cons of being a gig worker.